anxix/gps_history/README.md

     almost no memory on top of the base memory use of the application and outputs points about 2.5x-3.5x faster.
 Parse Google location history on mobile devices without any worries about running out of RAM.
-  * Support for multithreaded parsing of Google location history JSON on platforms that support the io library, giving about 2.7x performance boost for a quad core compared to single core parsing.
+  * Support for multithreaded parsing of Google location history JSON files on platforms that support the io library, giving about 2.7x performance boost for a quad core compared to single core parsing.
   * Modular and extensible architecture: add your own points definitions,